Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 3: Explore the Seine River

-Another way to explore the River Seine, and learn more about the lovely city of Paris during your 5 days in Paris, is to take a Seine River Cruise.
+Another way to explore the river and learn more about the lovely city of Paris is to take a Seine River Cruise.
+A narrated cruise is like having your personal tour guide for Paris, for a fraction of the cost.

-Look here: Paris: 2-Hour River Seine Lunch Cruise
+Book Here: Paris: 2-Hour River Seine Lunch Cruise

 Stop 4: End Your Day At The Rue Cler Market

-End your first day in Paris by exploring Rue Cler – Paris’ most well-known street market.
+End your first day in Paris by exploring Rue Cler, Paris’ most well-known street market.
 Located in the 7th arrondissement, it truly is a paradise to explore.

-You will find many restaurants to choose from, along with food markets, bars, pastry shops and more.
-I admit I visited the gelato shop on the Rue Cler, many an evening!
+You will find many restaurants to choose from along with food markets, bars, pastry shops, and more.

 Day 2: Be Wowed At The Louvre, Palais Royal, Gallerie Vivienne